alonfeldi/AQ_CV/README.md

 3. Network Architecture: The net_lgraph.mat file contains a pre-trained network architecture used in the project.
 This architecture may be referenced in the main.m script for model training.

-4. Semantic Segmentation Network: The semantic_segmentation_Net.m script provides a pre-trained semantic segmentation network, which is presumably used as part of the database creation process.
+4. Semantic Segmentation Network: The Semantic_segmentation_Net.m script provides a pre-trained semantic segmentation network, which is presumably used as part of the database creation process.

 If you have any questions, feel free to contact me,